-For subatmospheric sampling, air is collected in an initially evacuated passivated canister.
-1 When the canister is opened to the atmosphere, the differential pressure causes the sample to 2 flow into the canister.
-Flow rate and duration are regulated with a flow-restrictive inlet and flow 3 controller.
-The air will pass through a particulate filter to prevent sample and equipment 4 contamination.
-Passivated sampling equipment components are used to inhibit adsorption of 5 compounds on the surfaces of the equipment.
-The required Method Reporting Limit (MRL) for 6 the RVMP is 0.2 parts per billion by volume (ppbv) in SCAN mode and 0.1 ppbv in SIM mode.
-7 Consequently, low concentrations can be measured.
-The required MRL for DRVMP is 500 8 ppbv (0.5 parts per million by volume (ppmv)) to allow for reliable quantitation.
-The MRL is a 9 function of instrument performance, sample preparation, sample dilution, and all steps involved 10 in the sample analysis process.
-The DRVMP will employ sample collection units that will 11 provide a subatmospheric sample within a short duration (less than 1 hour).
-Passivated 12 sampling lines will be installed in the disposal room as described in Section N-3a(2) and 13 maintained (to the degree possible) after the room is closed, until the panel associated with the 14 room is closed.
-The independent lines will run from the sample inlet point to a sampling manifold 15 located in an area accessible to sampling personnel.
-16

-17 N-3d Sampling Schedule

-The Permittees will perform sampling on the following schedule in accordance with standard operating procedures.

-20 N-3d(1) Sampling Schedule for Repository VOC Monitoring

-21 Routine collection of a 24-hour time-integrated sample will be conducted two times per week.

-The RVMP sampling will continue until the certified closure of the last Underground HWDU.

-23 N-3d(2) Sampling Schedule for Disposal Room VOC Monitoring

-The disposal room sampling in open panels will occur once every two weeks, unless the need to increase the frequency to weekly occurs in accordance with Permit Section 4.6.3.3.

-Beginning with Panel 3, disposal room sampling in filled panels will occur monthly until final panel closure unless an explosion-isolation wall is installed.
-The Permittees will sample VOCs in

-Room 1 of each filled panel.

-29 N-3e Data Evaluation and Reporting

-30 N-3e(1) Data Evaluation and Reporting for Repository VOC Monitoring

-31 When the Permittees receive laboratory analytical data from an air sampling event, the data will determine whether the VOC emissions from the Underground HWDUs exceed the action levels in Permit Part 4, Section 4.6.2.3.
-The values are calculated in terms of excess cancer risk for compounds believed to be carcinogenic and hazard index (HI) for non-carcinogens as follows:
+- the RVMP is 0.2 parts per billion by volume (ppbv) in SCAN mode and 0.1 ppbv in SIM mode. - 2 Consequently, low concentrations can be measured.
+The required MRL for DRVMP is 500 - ppbv (0.5 parts per million by volume (ppmv)) to allow for reliable quantitation.
+The MRL is a - 4 function of instrument performance, sample preparation, sample dilution, and all steps involved - 5 in the sample analysis process.
+The DRVMP will employ sample collection units that will - 6 provide a subatmospheric sample within a short duration (less than 1 hour).
+Passivated - 7 sampling lines will be installed in the disposal room as described in Section N-3a(2) and - 8 maintained (to the degree possible) after the room is closed, until the panel associated with the - 9 room is closed.
+The independent lines will run from the sample inlet point to a sampling manifold - located in an area accessible to sampling personnel. - 11 N-3d Sampling Schedule - The Permittees will perform sampling on the following schedule in accordance with standard - operating procedures. - 14 N-3d(1) Sampling Schedule for Repository VOC Monitoring - Routine collection of a 24-hour time-integrated sample will be conducted two times per week. - The RVMP sampling will continue until the certified closure of the last Underground HWDU. - 17 N-3d(2) Sampling Schedule for Disposal Room VOC Monitoring - The disposal room sampling in open panels will occur once every two weeks, unless the need to - increase the frequency to weekly occurs in accordance with Permit Section 4.6.3.3. - 20 Beginning with Panel 3, disposal room sampling in filled panels will occur monthly until final - panel closure unless an explosion-isolation wall is installed.
+The Permittees will sample VOCs in - 22 Room 1 of each filled panel. - 23 N-3e Data Evaluation and Reporting - 24 N-3e(1) Data Evaluation and Reporting for Repository VOC Monitoring - 25 When the Permittees receive laboratory analytical data from an air sampling event, the data will - be validated as specified in Section N-5d.
+After obtaining validated data from an original surface - VOC monitoring sample obtained during an air sampling event, the data will be evaluated to - determine whether the VOC emissions from the Underground HWDUs exceed the action levels - in Permit Part 4, Section 4.6.2.3.
+The values are calculated in terms of excess cancer risk for - 30 compounds believed to be carcinogenic and hazard index (HI) for non-carcinogens as follows: - 31 Calculate the carcinogenic risk for the non-waste surface worker (for each target VOC) using - 32 the following equation:

-32 be validated as specified in Section N-5d.
-After obtaining validated data from an original surface the following equation:

-33 VOC monitoring sample obtained during an air sampling event, the data will be evaluated to

-Calculate the carcinogenic risk for the non-waste surface worker (for each target VOC) using